Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

-Hence, a set of non-negative uplink transmit powers $\bp$, that depends on the small-scale fading channel realizations, can be determined capitalizing on the requirement in~\eqref{eq:powers-requirement}.
-The set of SINR targets $\{\widetilde{\gamma}_{k}\}$ is feasible, if and only if all the diagonal elements of $\bG$ are non-negative\footnote{Note that it is not guaranteed that $g_{kk} - c_{kk} \widetilde{\gamma}_{k} \geq 0, \forall k.$}, and the Perron-Frobenius eigenvalue of the matrix $\boldsymbol{\Upsilon}\bG^{-1} \bZ$, denoted by $\rho$, is real and non-negative, and $\rho < 1$~\cite{Ulukus1998}.
+Hence, a set of nonnegative uplink powers can be determined capitalizing on the requirement in~\eqref{eq:powers-requirement}.
+The set of SINR targets $\{\widetilde{\gamma}_{k}\}$ is feasible if and only if all the diagonal elements of $\bG$ are nonnegative\footnote{Notice that it is not guaranteed that $g_{kk} - c_{kk} \widetilde{\gamma}_{k} \geq 0, \forall k.$}, and the Perron-Frobenius eigenvalue of the matrix $\boldsymbol{\Upsilon}\bG^{-1} \bZ$, denoted by $\rho$, is real and nonnegative, and $\rho < 1$~\cite{Ulukus1998}.
 If these conditions are satisfied, then $\bI(\bp) = \boldsymbol{\Upsilon}\bG^{-1}(\bZ \bp + \sigma^2 \bu)$ is a \textit{standard interference function}~\cite{Yates1995}, and an optimal solution for the uplink transmit powers, is obtained iteratively through the \textit{standard power control algorithm}~\cite{Yates1995} as $\bp^{(n)} = \bI(\bp^{(n-1)})$, for any given initial choice $\bp^{(0)}$.\footnote{This optimal solution satisfies all the inequalities in~\eqref{eq:powers-requirement} with equality, and minimizes the sum of the transmitted powers~\cite{Yates1995}.} Algorithm~\ref{alg:power-control} specifies the steps of the \textit{standard power control algorithm} based on sequential optimization, and assuming P-MMSE.
 If Algorithm~\ref{alg:power-control} converges to an optimal solution, say $\bp^{\star}$, then this solution can be used as initial feasible choice for Algorithm~\ref{alg:SCA}, that is $\bp^{(0)} = \bp^{\star}$.
-As to the P-MMSE combining, notice that whenever a set of feasible uplink transmit powers is found (i.e., line 7 of Algorithm~\ref{alg:power-control}), the receive combining vectors $\{\bv_k\}$ must be updated accordingly, such that the matrix $\boldsymbol{\Upsilon}\bG^{-1} \bZ$ at the next iteration is properly computed.
+Whenever a set of feasible uplink transmit powers is found (i.e., line 7 of Algorithm~\ref{alg:power-control}), the receive combining vectors $\{\bv_k\}$ must be updated accordingly, such that the matrix $\boldsymbol{\Upsilon}\bG^{-1} \bZ$ at the next iteration is properly computed.
+If this two-stage procedure fails to find a feasible set of uplink powers and computational rates, then a non-empty feasible set for problem~\eqref{prob:P2} can anyhow be enforced by a proper admission control~\cite{WChen2019,JZheng2019}.